-Training and Resources
+7. Training and Resources

-Allocation of resources
+7.1 Allocation of resources

-- Resources are allocated to support children with identified needs as identified previously. - Each year we map our provision to show how we allocate human resources to each year group; this is reviewed regularly and can change during the academic year, responding to the changing needs within our classes. - This support may take the form of differentiated work in class, support from a Teaching Assistant (TA) in focused intervention in groups, or for individuals. - Specialist equipment, books or other resources that may help the pupil are purchased as required
+- Resources are allocated to support children with identified needs as identified previously. - Each year we map our provision to show how we allocate human resources to each year group; this is reviewed regularly and can change during the academic year, responding to the changing needs within our classes. - This support may take the form of differentiated work in class, support from a Teaching Assistant (TA) in the classroom, in focused intervention in groups, or for individuals. - Specialist equipment, books or other resources that may help the pupil are purchased as required, funding permitting.

-Continuing Professional Development (CPD) for Special Educational Needs
+7.2 Continuing Professional Development (CPD) for Special Educational Needs

-- All staff at the school engage in training sessions (CPD/Inset/staff meetings) when Quality First Teaching is addressed. - The SENCO and other SLT members provide regular CPD to other staff in school in specific aspects of meeting the needs of pupils with SEND through Performance management staff are required to identify areas for development the SENDCo/HT then seeks to address this through matching training opportunities to CPD needs. - All staff have regular PM meetings.
-The progress of all pupils including those with is a core aspect of the appraisal process and appraisal targets will look at how to develop staff skills in meeting individual pupil needs as necessary. - Teaching assistants are engaged in an ongoing training whereby the role of the teaching assistant is developed. - External trainers are brought in periodically to address more specialist training needs such as dealing with specific medical conditions (e.g. epilepsy) or to train staff in the use of specific interventions. - Peer support and guidance is available for all staff in school and some of the best training development occurs through professional dialogue with colleagues looking at meeting the specific needs of a pupil. - The Primary Academies Trust (The PAT) SENDCos meet as a group termly and these sessions form CPD as well as arranging CPD opportunities across The PAT.
+- All staff at the school engage in training sessions (CPD/Inset/staff meetings) when Quality First Teaching is addressed. - The SENDCO and other SLT members provide regular CPD to other staff in school in specific aspects of meeting the needs of pupils with SEND these areas are identified through the staff appraisal process the SENDCO/HT then seeks to address this through matching training opportunities to CPD needs. - All staff have regular pupil progress meetings.
+The progress of all pupils including those with SEND is a core aspect of the appraisal process and appraisal targets will look at how to develop staff skills in meeting individual pupil needs as necessary. - Teaching assistants are engaged in an ongoing training whereby the role of the teaching assistant is developed. - External trainers are brought in periodically to address more specialist training needs such as dealing with specific medical conditions (e.g. epilepsy) or to train staff in the use of specific interventions. - Peer support and guidance is available for all staff in school and some of the best training development occurs through professional dialogue with colleagues looking at meeting the specific needs of a pupil.

+Ventrus SENDCos meet as a group termly and these sessions form CPD as well as arranging CPD opportunities across Ventrus.